VisionLabs/FaceEngineExamples/example9/README.md

 if result == true then liveness is successful, otherwise not.

 ## Installation
-Before running this example, it is necessary to place OpenNI2 folder with drivers near the executable.
+After installation, before running this example, it is necessary to place OpenNI2 folder with drivers near the executable.

 ## How to run
 ./Example9